 - Editing into produced content → 1080p / 30fps (edit-ready)

-Tip 3: Watch Out for Retina on Mac
+Tip 3: Watch out for Retina on Mac

-- Meeting recording → 720p: Light files, text stays clear
+- Meeting recording → 720p: light files, text stays clear

-- Tutorials → 1080p: Crisp UI for viewers
+- Tutorials → 1080p: crisp UI for viewers

-- Personal notes → 480p: Smallest footprint for self-only review
+- Personal notes → 480p: smallest footprint for self-only review

 Screen recording settings aren't a "bigger is always better" situation.
-Picking from the use case backwards lets you keep the quality where it counts, the file size manageable, sharing fast, and your laptop quiet—all at once.
+Picking from the use case backwards lets you keep the quality where it counts, the file size manageable, sharing fast, and your laptop quiet — all at once.

 The one-line takeaway: